Sero! supports the entire assessment process, from authoring to taking to scoring to displaying results. Here’s a high-level look under the hood:

 Contact us at firstname.lastname@example.org for research pricing or if special circumstances may warrant a discount.

 Takers cannot register for an account – at least not yet.
-Assessors (and account purchasers) create Taker accounts.
+Assessors and Organizational account administrators create Taker accounts.

 Check back to this FAQ in a little while… no doubt we’ll have more to say.